-An education is one of the greatest investments you will make in your lifetime and provides value personally, professionally, and financially.
-But figuring out how to pay for school shouldn’t be something that keeps you up at night.
+Education is one of the greatest investments you will make in your lifetime and provides value personally, professionally, and financially.
+However, figuring out how to pay for school shouldn’t be something that keeps you up at night.

 Whether you’re pursuing an accelerated undergraduate program, a master’s degree, or a doctorate, you have options beyond your savings account to pay for school.

 Just because you’re an adult or non-traditional learner doesn’t mean you don’t have the opportunity to obtain scholarships.
 Scholarships are one of the best ways to pay for school because you never have to pay back the money you receive.
 Often, the only stipulation to receiving a scholarship is that you maintain the requirements outlined in the application like a certain GPA, for example.